...

 Extension Fees:

 For the latest rules and visa application or Nepal Tourist Visa extension online, check the Nepal Department of Immigration website or the Nepaliport portal.
-(In fact, Nepal now offers an online visa extension service via the Nepaliport site, which lets you submit documents and payment online for approval.
-This e-service still requires a visit to the Immigration office to finalize, but it can streamline the process.)
+For approval, you can now simply apply for it on the online visa extension service via the Nepaliport site, where you can submit documents and pay online.
+Still, for finalization, you must visit the Immigration office to finalize, but it can streamline the process.)

 How to get a Nepal Tourist Visa Country-Specific?